cronica-it/preview/website/events/1995-rose/index.md

 16:15-16:30 An Operational Semantics for NPL (Eneia Todoran, Department of Computer Engineering, Technical University of Cluj-Napoca)

-16:30-16:45 Using Unix Interprocess Communication to Extend "C" with Concurrency (Marian Dobre, Radu Rugina, Radu Ilie, "Politehnica" University of Bucharest)
+16:30-16:45 Using Unix Interprocess Communication to Extend „C” with Concurrency (Marian Dobre, Radu Rugina, Radu Ilie, „Politehnica” University of Bucharest)

-16:45-17:00 Teaching Parallel and Distributed Computing (Florian M. Boian, Alexandru Vancea, Horia F. Pop, "Babes-Bolyai" University of Cluj-Napoca )
+16:45-17:00 Teaching Parallel and Distributed Computing (Florian M. Boian, Alexandru Vancea, Horia F. Pop, „Babes-Bolyai” University of Cluj-Napoca )

-17:00-17:15 Using Parallel Genetic Algorithms for Solving the Min-Cut Problem (Godza Gavril "Politehnica" University of Bucharest (PUB), and Matteo Sonza Reorde, Maurizio Rebaudengo Politecnico di Torino)
+17:00-17:15 Using Parallel Genetic Algorithms for Solving the Min-Cut Problem (Godza Gavril „Politehnica” University of Bucharest (PUB), and Matteo Sonza Reorde, Maurizio Rebaudengo Politecnico di Torino)

 17:15-17:30 The RMC Protocol, The OOP Paradigm vs. SUN-RPC (Razvan Stanescu, New Line Software)